jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-05.md

 Political changes, from conservative & authoritarian, to liberal & democratic, and vice-versa, are manifestations of the changing stages in the lifespan of a society-organism, which itself is a metaphysical wave, just a soul is a wave manifesting physically as a 'lifetime' of a human, plant, or animal -- all made up of particles.
 The predictions on social changes falls under our proposed field of Supersociology which finds the patterns of these waves, in the same way that prophets and oracles have done, but using data science instead of intuition.
 This is what ISAIAH will do.
  -->

+Social Cycles explain why and how history repeats itself since reality is a wave, and waves are **always related** to previous and future waves.
+We give a short story below as an example.

 {{< box >}}